willdollman/pinboard-archive/README.md

 ## Usage

-Use with:
+Configure your Pinboard API token in `config.yaml` then use with:

-    perl fetch-bookmarks
+    perl fetch-bookmarks --verbose

 The script keeps track of where it got to, so can be stopped and restarted any time.
 It will also retry failed fetches on the next run.

-You can run it as a one-off, but ideally run it daily on a cron to archive any new bookmarks you add:
+You can run it as a one-off, but ideally run it daily on a cron to archive any new bookmarks you add.
+Edit `config.yaml` to set your log and output folders, and then add something like this to your crontab:

 	0 1 * * * perl /usr/bin/fetch-bookmarks